• Skip to primary navigation

 • tuna + sun-dried tomatoes

-Simple Classic French Crêpes + tricks + FAQ’s
+Classic French Crêpes FAQ

-• Who invented crêpes?
 The French (specifically the people of Brittany) may have invented crêpes around the 13th century.
-It’s been told that the traditional buckwheat crêpe came first and it may have even happened by an accidental spill of a thin buckwheat porridge onto a hot pan.
-However, some historians say the crêpe comes from Italy and travels to France by way of Katherine de Medici who brought her Italian chefs with her to France.
-She was said to have loved spinach so much that it was to be served at every meal.
-Spinach was not as widely eaten or available at that time in France as it was in Italy and one of Katherine’s favorite dishes was “Crespelle alla Fiorentina” which is an Italian crêpe filled with ricotta and spinach filling, then folded or rolled and covered in generous amounts of besciamella (béchamel) sauce, a few spoonfuls of tomato puree, grated Pecorino cheese, then baked in the oven until golden brown.
-While we may never know exactly how crêpes, as we know them, came to be, the crêpe is a cultural icon and is celebrated in France nonetheless.
-They have perfected the crêpe!
-It’s even celebrated every year on “Le Jour des Crêpes” (or “The Day of the Crêpes”) as a way to offer blessings for good luck in the new year and at the cusp of the new wheat harvest season.
-Buckwheat flour is typically used for savory crêpes (also known as galettes or crêpes salées) and regular wheat flour is usually reserved for sweet crêpes (crêpes sucréess).
+It's been told that the traditional buckwheat crêpe came first and may have happened by an accidental spill of thin buckwheat porridge onto a hot pan.
+However, some historians say the crêpe comes from Italy and traveled to France by way of Katherine de Medici, who brought her Italian chefs with her.
+She loved spinach so much that it was served at every meal, and one of her favorite dishes was "Crespelle alla Fiorentina"-an Italian crêpe filled with ricotta and spinach, covered in béchamel sauce, and baked.
+While we may never know exactly how crêpes came to be, they're celebrated in France every year on "Le Jour des Crêpes" (The Day of the Crêpes) to offer blessings for good luck in the new year.
+Buckwheat flour is typically used for savory crêpes (galettes or crêpes salées), and regular wheat flour is reserved for sweet crêpes (crêpes sucrées).

 Let's get started!